OleVik/grav-theme-scholar/README.md

 ## TODO

 - [ ] Evaluate metadata text-wrapping
-- [ ] Extension: Filter content with FlexSearch
+- [ ] Search: Replace with engine-agnostic approach, decoupling into a plugin